AlemTuzlak/react-igniter/README.md

 `npx rig`

+After this we recommend first choosing the option to initialize the configuration file and to set your values to whatever you wish for easier generation and a more pleasant experience

 ## Our vision

 Our vision with this package is to speed up the every day development process and empower developers.
 We want to create a robust and extensive CLI to support as many cases as possible and to offer a lot of features out of the box.